berenslab/ubuntu_quick_setup/README.md

 ## What it will do:
 - Extract config files of all your conda environments.
 - Install a bunch of prespecified programmes from different sources without any intervention necessary.
-- Install the Anaconda 3, initialise it and set up your environments.
+- Install Anaconda 3, initialise it and set up your environments.

 ## What it won't do:
 - Migrate any data